ARCHIVED-mean-stack/session-10/readme.md

 #MEAN Session 10

 ##Homework
-- add bootstrap styles to the edit pirate ofrm
+- add bootstrap styles to the edit pirate form
 - add validation to the edit pirate form

 ##Update Pirate